envoyproxy/katacoda-scenarios/securing-traffic-with-https/intro.md

-This scenario demonostrates how to secure HTTP traffic with Envoy Proxy.
-Securing HTTP traffic is critical to protect users privacy and data.
+This scenario demonstrates how to secure HTTP traffic with Envoy Proxy.
+Securing HTTP traffic is critical to protecting users privacy and data.

 In this scenario you will learn how to: